Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-domino-diaries/place/domino-dynasty/rules/_index.md

 Create a deck with all **Role** dominoes.
 Shuffle and deal each player 1 Role.
 Once revealed, also give each player their corresponding **Starting Dominoes**.
 (It shows their role icon and unique terrain, and is marked "Starting Domino").

-Start the **Shared Map** in the center of the table by combining the Starting Dominoes of all players.
+Start the **Shared Map** in the center of the table by combining the Starting Dominoes of _all Roles_ (even those not in the current game) however you like.

 All players also start their individual map by placing their second Starting Domino before them.